tetsuyakanda/didiffff/README.md

 # didiffff

-This is a viwer for execution traces of Java application.
+This is a viewer for execution traces of Java application.
 This document is under constructing.

 ## Requirements

   * Node.js
-  * Java Rutime Environment (to run NOD4J post processor)
+  * Java Runtime Environment (to run NOD4J post processor)

   We have tested with Node16 and Java8.